RockitBootcamp/Phoenix/Orientation.md

 ## Study

 - Feel free to come in early, stay late, meet with students on weekends, organize meetups, and organize hangouts with other students
+  - The most successfull students have created study sessions outside of class
 - Bring a notebook and pen every day.
 You will need notepads for milestone interviews.
 - Use tools like WorkFlowy and GitHub Gists to take electronic notes if you wish
 - Study tomorrow's material today, at least enough to be familiar with terms and basic concepts.
 This refers to each lesson's "Pre Study" material on GitHub at the bottom of each lesson's objectives
+- Review the Non-technical topic and reflect on the material over the week.